 Explore Tokyo with ease by riding the subway everywhere you go.
 It's punctual, affordable and convenient.
 It enabled us to visit so many attractions all around Tokyo.
 Grab a Suica or Pasmo card and embark on a subterranean adventure.

 Buy your card at any subway station when you arrive in Tokyo.
 The card has a basic fee which you can get back when you leave Japan.
 You can also personalise your card.
 This is not just a nice souvenir, but you can replace your card if you lose it.

-Located on the western side of Tokyo, the Ghibli Museum is a popular destination for all Studio Ghibli fans.
+Located on the western side of Tokyo, the Ghibli Museum is a popular tourist destination for all Studio Ghibli fans.
 Walk around this museum and learn how Japanese animation really comes to life.
 It's an ideal thing to do in Tokyo for everyone who wants to experience Spirited Away but in real life.

 To get there take the subway to Kichijoji Station (Chuo Line).
 The park is about 20 mins walk on Kichijoji-dori avenue.
 It is open from 10:00 am to 18:00 pm.
 Check times during national holidays.